 What is human capital management (HCM)?

-The term “human capital” was coined in the early ’60s to reflect valuable employee skills that could be cultivated to drive business growth.
-Regulations around fairer employment practices were introduced for the first time, and there was a growing recognition of psychological motivators in the workplace.
+The term “human capital” was coined in the early 1960s to reflect valuable employee skills that could be cultivated to drive business growth.
+Standard regulations around fairer employment practices were introduced for the first time, and there was a growing recognition of the importance of employees’ well-being and satisfaction.

-Today, the demands placed on HR are greater than ever, with a workforce that looks much different than in the past.
-The workforce is far more diverse and spans multiple generations, from Generation Z and Millennials to Baby Boomers.
-There’s also a fast-growing segment of gig workers – and employees can be based anywhere on the planet.
+Today, the demands placed on HR teams are greater than ever – with a workforce that is far more diverse and geographically distributed.
 Employee expectations have also changed, with employee experience now an essential factor in employee recruitment and retention.
-HR has had to adapt and digitally transform to better meet their people’s needs.
+HR has had to adapt and to better meet evolving needs and expectations.